mulesoft/mule-migration-assistant/CONTRIBUTING.md

 - [PomContribution](./mule-migration-tool-api/src/main/java/com/mulesoft/tools/migration/step/category/PomContribution.java) if you want to migrate the application POM structure.

-- [ProjectStructureContribution](./mule-migration-tool-api/src/main/java/com/mulesoft/tools/migration/step/category/ProjectStructureContribution.java) if you want to migrate TBD
+- [ProjectStructureContribution](./mule-migration-tool-api/src/main/java/com/mulesoft/tools/migration/step/category/ProjectStructureContribution.java) if you want to modify the structure of the project, mainly work with files (moving, copying, or removing them).

 Then, if you are doing an application structure migration you have to declare the XPath selector of the mule processor that is going to be migrated.
 To do it you have call the `setAppliedTo` method –which is inherited– and pass the selector as parameter.
 For example: